The Sparrow's Home

 Imagine if figure skating pairs got on the ice and each did their own routine.
 It would never work.
 Not only would they never medal, but they’d be laughed off the ice.
 Everyone knows, that’s not how paired figure skating works.

-It’s not how marriage works either, friends.
+It’s not how marriage works either, y’all.

 Marriage is Hard